Police Officer

 YOUR JOURNEY CONTINUES

-Three individuals left successful careers behind to pursue a new path in law enforcement.
-Proving it’s never too late to start over and build a meaningful future with Seattle PD.
+Three individuals left successful careers behind to pursue a new path in law enforcement, proving it’s never too late to start over and build a meaningful future with Seattle PD.

 Opportunities